modin-project/unidist/docs/flow/unidist/core/backends/mpi/core/shared_object_store.rst

 Topology changes
 ----------------

-If shared object store is enabled on a cluster, Unidist has some changes in the number of service processes.
+If shared object store is enabled on a cluster, unidist has some changes in the number of service processes.
-Monitor processes are created or assigned on each host.
+Monitor processes are created and assigned on each host.
 All monitoring processes can be divided into root monitor and non-root monitor.
 The non-root monitor is only responsible for managing shared object store on its host, while the root monitor also performs the main work of the monitor.